After three times going back and forth to Bangkok, I now have the gut to actually blog about my trip.

 There are a few halal stalls, but more to finger food like cheesy fries, quails and some potato.

 Next day, we had our brunch at Maedah Restaurant.
-This is one of the best halal restaurants that could be found around Pratunam area.
+This is one of the best halal restaurants that can be found at Pratunam.

 Ain was sick and so she didn’t join us for our second day trip.
 Syai stayed back in the room to take care of his wife (so sweet).